kompetenzbolzen/parquet/Readme.md

 A dispenser pointing into an undyed Shulker Box can apply a color.

+### Advanced Villager Trade tracking

+`minecraft.custom:minecraft.traded_with_villager` only counts the amount of interactions with a Villager.
+Parquet provides more granular tracking of trades by counting every item purchased from Villagers under `minecraft.traded:<item>`.

+**Note:** Since `/scoreboard` command completion is handled client-side, they might not show up and have to be entered manually.

 ## Fixes

 ### [MC-111534](https://bugs.mojang.com/browse/MC-111534)

 Stat `minecraft.used:minecraft.firework_rocket` is only incremented, when the rocket is used on the ground, not during elytra flight.

 ## "Fixes"

 ### [MC-126244](https://bugs.mojang.com/browse/MC-126244)

 Cartographer map trade replaced with dummy map around (0,0) to mitigate server crash in large worlds due to poor implementation of locateStructure.